 Was someone you love a victim of nursing home abuse in St. Petersburg, FL?
 You trusted the nursing home to keep your loved one safe.
 You may be entitled to significant compensation if they have failed.
 An experienced St. Petersburg nursing home abuse lawyer at Winters & Yonker Personal Injury Lawyers, can help you fight to recover compensation for medical bills, pain and suffering, and other losses you have endured.

-Our team has over 119 years of experience protecting families like yours.
+Our team has over 119 years of experience protecting families like yours in cases like St. Petersburg premises liability, slip and fall cases, brain injuries, wrongful death, and sexual assault cases in St. Petersburg, among many others.
 Over the years, we’ve helped our injured clients recover the fair compensation they need to recover and move forward.

 Why Should I Hire Winters & Yonker Personal Injury Lawyers, To Handle My St. Petersburg Nursing Home Abuse Case?

 Nursing homes rarely admit that they’ve done anything to harm their residents.
 Similarly, staff members will go to great lengths to avoid admitting wrongdoing.
 Both the nursing home and the abusive employee can be held liable for damages.